dwhiffing/fury/content/nato/us/navy/carriers/john-c-stennis/body.md

 Notes

 1\.
-VS-31, ‘Topcats’ will join the air wing from CVW-2 when CV-64
+VS-31, ‘Topcats’ will join the air wing from CVW-2 from CV-64
-Constellation withdraws.
+Constellation.